gabrielication/RIOT/examples/coap_dtls/README.md

 ## Known Bugs:

 - CoAP can hang up sometimes.
 Currently working on a retransmission mechanism.
+- Ethos can work only as a Server right now.

 ## Want to know more?